Content Map Terms

 - Metabolic syndrome.

-If you have two or more of these health problems, your doctor may advise you to make some lifestyle changes and/or lose weight.
+If you have a health problem, your doctor may advise you to make some lifestyle changes and/or lose weight.
 He or she may also refer you to a dietitian, an expert in healthy eating.

 Are you unhappy with your weight?